jakubrohleder/angular-jsonapi/README.md

 It validates form and returns promise that is either resolved or rejected, depending on the outcome of the validation.
 If `attributeKey` is not specified all attributes are validated.

-You don't need to run `validate` before `save` as it is runned automaticly.
+You don't need to run `validate` before `save` as it is automatically ran.

 #### Saving object